A simple protocol for verifiable delegation of quantum computation in one round: Preliminaries

-\paragraph{Pauli Braiding Test.} We present now the Pauli Braiding Test (\pbt), a non-local game proposed by Natarajan and Vidick~\cite{NatarajanV16}. \pbt{} allows the verifier to certify that two provers share $t$ EPR pairs\footnote{In the original result, NV have proved a more general result where an encoding of a specified stabilizer quantum error correcting code can be certified.} and perform the indicated measurements, which consist of tensors of Pauli observables.
+The starting point of our work is the Pauli Braiding Test(\pbt)~\cite{NatarajanV16}, a non-local game that allows the verifier to certify that two provers share $t$ EPR pairs and perform the indicated measurements, which consist of tensors of Pauli observables.